 I've created an easy to use spreadsheet for you to create a custom basement cost estimate for your specific basement.
 The link to download it is included in the very first email for subscribers to the newsletter.

 "Why do I have to sign up for a newsletter?
 Why can I just have the link here?"
 You may be wondering.
 And now you are wondering, "can Jason read my thoughts?"
 Cause I know you were thinking that.

 The problem is that when the file is just out there in the wild-west of the web, zillions of spam-bots try to get it and then give it out as if it was their own.
-So I have a to have a small barrier to entry.
-Besides, it’s still free, you’ll get some exclusive tips, like “Follow the Big Dog”, and if you hate it, just unsubscribe, no biggie.
-I’ll just grab the biggest pillow I can find and cry in it.
+So I need to have a small barrier to entry.
+Besides, it's still free, you'll get some exclusive tips, like "Follow the Big Dog", and if you hate it, just unsubscribe, no biggie.
+I'll just grab the biggest pillow I can find and cry in it.